How To Test The Camshaft Position Sensor (1996-1997 3.9L V6 Dodge Ram Pickup)

 If the sensor is working correctly, you should see the CMP signal switching between 5 Volts and 0 Volts as your helper cranks the engine.

 IMPORTANT: The camshaft position sensor must remain connected to its engine harness connector for this test to work.
 You'll need to use a back probe or a wire piercing probe to read the CMP voltage signal within the wire.
-You can see an example of a wire piercing probe here: Wire Piercing Probe.
+You can see an example of a wire piercing probe here (this is the one I use): Goupchn 4mm Banana to Banana Plug Test Leads Kit (Amazon affiliate link).

 NOTE: Don't have a multimeter or need to upgrade yours?
-Check out my recommendation: Tekpower TP8268 AC/DC Auto/Manual Range Digital Multimeter (at: amazon.com).
+Check out my recommendation: Tekpower TP8268 AC/DC Auto/Manual Range Digital Multimeter (Amazon affiliate link).

 These are the test steps: